gkrajewski/CDI-online/README.md

 ## Changes
 ### v1.6
-* Changed: CAT items displayed without an unnecessary new line
+* Changed: CAT items displayed without an unnecessary new line and quotes
-* Changed: Removed brackets
 * Added: Text saying about a need for wait when the CAT is loading (issue #177)
 * Changed: Correct CAT settings&translations
-* Changed: question in CAT is displayed above the item, question may be null.
+* Changed: Question in CAT is displayed above the item, question may be null.
 Column id added to items
+* Changed: CAT items as in static mode, CAT item questions contain category headers (also notes for lexical items and category questions for gestures)
+* Changed: Updated word list in UK:WS

 ### v1.5
 * Added: more informative error for database saving failure (issue #172)